Thibaut-Le-Goff/From-Gradient-descent-to-a-neural-network/README.md

     <img src="images/hypothesis_layers_N_N-1-correction.png" width="450"/>
 </p>

-<ins>How the programme could turn into a loop throutgh the layers</ins>
+<ins>How the program could turn into a loop through the layers</ins>

 During the propagation process the neurons at layer $N - 1$ give their signals to the neuron at $N$: